lab64makerspace/intro2PCBdesign/Overview & Details/Powerboard/Powerboard_Activity/README.md

 ### Step 6: Add thermal vias
 Because the LEDs will draw significant amounts of current, we need to add thermal vias to prevent components from overheating.
-Although it is generally a bad idea to add vias on the pad of a component (TODO: insert explanation), it's ok in a limited number of cases (TODO: insert explanation).
+Although it is generally a bad idea to add vias on the pad of a component, it's ok in a limited number of cases.
+It's not recommended to have a "via in pad" because vias inside of a pad make soldering to the pad more problematic (imagine your solder dripping down the vias!).
+Via in pad can destroy our goal of having controlled impedances (between IC package and the board) because it's hard to solder ontop of a via.
+There's usually a better way to make the connection (you could put the via *next* to the pad!).
+In our case the pad doesn't provide any signal connection.
+Instead the pad exists as a heat sink for the LM2576.
+There's a heat sink on the package of the LM2576 and the thermal conductivity (think of it as thermal performance) gets better if we solder the package's heat sink to the PCB.
+Thus we don't need to worry about any signal intergrity for these vias on the pad.<br/>
 <img width="150" src="../../Powerboard/Images/Thermal vias.png">

 Recall from last week's workshop that the bottom of the LM2576S component is a tab connected to ground.
 In the datasheet, under "Pin Configuration and Functions", it says to "put a copper plane connected to this pin [the tab] as a thermal relief", which is what we are effectively doing with these thermal vias.
 This is similar to the vias you added to the front ground planes on your LED board.